perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

 pull requests, to many other documentation projects.
-He is also the author of two books by Apress, "Perl 6 Quick Syntax reference" and "Raku recipes", having thus the experience of a professional editorial workflow such as the one that was used in APress.
+He is also the author of two books by Apress, "Perl 6 Quick Syntax reference" and "Raku recipes", having thus the experience of a professional editorial workflow such as the one that was used in Apress.

 He's been acting "editor" of the Raku documentation, and as such has had the experience of reviewing most, if not all, pull requests and